HankB/ESP32-Arduino-DS18B20_MQTT/README.md

 * Provide an `init_DS18B20()` that will identify all available sensors and save their addresses.
 * Provide a `read_DS18B20(addr)` that will read a specified sensor and return the reading.

+## 2025-03-09 add WiFi

+Include the header WiFi.h and it JKust Works.
+(NB: This EWSP has associated with my AP previously so it already has working credentials.)

+Added `wifi.cpp` and `app_wifi.h` to use for WiFi related code including NTP and MQTT.

 ## Errata